 - Will you fit in with the company culture?
 (Personality)

 Be sure to evaluate your documents based on these questions before you hand them in.
+The goal of your CV and cover letter is to get an invitation for a job interview.

 We hope that you now have a better understanding of how a German cover letter looks and feels like.
 But never forget to adapt your cover letter and application to the style of the company you are applying for.
 There is a big difference in culture between a young international StartUp and a big German enterprise.